 - work in industries with seasonal fluctuations.

 National entitlements for casual workers

-- the Fair Work Information Statement at the start of employment
+- the Fair Work Information Statement and the Casual Employment Information Statement at the start of employment

 - 'casual loading' (a higher base rate of pay than full and part-time workers)